Email communications is criminally underrated.

 How can this be?

-From a PR perspective, most social networks have a massive disadvantage; the brand doesn’t have proprietary ownership of the audience.
+From a PR perspective, most social networks have a massive disadvantage; the brand doesn’t have proprietary audience ownership.
 Sure, your business can accumulate followers and fans across many social networks, but when push comes to shove, we’re all at the mercy of just a few third-party algorithms.
-In email marketing, this just isn’t the case.
+In email marketing, this isn’t the case.

 The Power of Permission Marketing